Skip to content

 Compliance Context

-The compliance picture is thin and worth stating plainly.
+The compliance picture is thin.
 D24 claims PCI DSS with tokenized card processing but states no level.
-The corporate entity, DIRECTA24 LLP, is a UK limited liability partnership registered at its law firm's address with no FCA authorization on record, and searches turn up no Brazilian BCB authorization, no Mexican license, and no other financial-services registration in any operating market.
-The absence is meaningful in Brazil specifically, where betting payments must move through BCB-authorized institutions: D24's own Brazil page makes no local-entity claim, so the working conclusion is that it settles through authorized partners rather than as one.
+The corporate entity, DIRECTA24 LLP, is a UK limited liability partnership registered at its law firm's address with no FCA authorization, and it holds no Brazilian BCB authorization, no Mexican license and no other financial-services registration in any operating market.
+That gap bites hardest in Brazil, where betting payments must move through BCB-authorized institutions: D24 claims no Brazilian entity of its own, so it settles through authorized partners rather than as one.
 What it does have is a serious KYC product: document and biometric verification, PEP and sanctions screening, Pix-key and bank-account validation, and the Brazil bettor-registry check, sold both embedded in the payment flow and as a standalone API.
-Fraud control is described as proprietary machine-learning payer scoring.
+Fraud control runs on proprietary machine-learning payer scoring.
 Chargeback liability stays with the merchant, though most of the menu is push-payment rails where chargebacks barely exist.

 About D24: Company Background